WilberC1219/bridge-evaluation/README.md

 # Important things to keep in mind

 - There may be discrepancies between the transaction fee that is displayed on the console and the actual transaction fee paid, as the calculation of the fee in USD is based on an exchange rate that differs from the one applicable on the date of the transaction.
-Specifically, the exchange rate used is the rate at the moment overview command is executed.
+Specifically, the exchange rate used to compute the transaction fee is the rate at the moment the `overview` command is ran.
 This shouldn't cause major discrepancies when checking recent transactions.

 - When running the `overview` command, its important that database contains transactions for the date range specified.
-Otherwise if a range is specified without adding the transactions using `storeblocks` command first, an error will occur.
+Otherwise if a range is specified without adding the transactions using the `storeblocks` command first, an error will occur.